-The first pair of parameters given to connect () identifies the signal you want to wire, the second pair the slot.
+The first pair of parameters given to connect () and wire() identifies the signal, the second pair of parameters identifies the slot.

 The signal is identified by the class name and the signal name, which is the method name without emit.
 In the above example, the method which triggers the commentCreated signal is called emitCommentCreated().